 Photo by RoadsidePeek.com

-The Studio Drive-in was a roadside eye-catcher for generations.
+The Studio Drive-in Theater was a roadside eye-catcher for generations.
 Located off Sepulveda Blvd. in Culver City, the Studio's immense screen with its plain, yet appealing block lettering drew in motorists from afar.
 Alas, the Studio met it's demise at the end of 1998.

 Norwalk Drive-in Theatre (Demolished)